 How long after chemo does your hair fall out?

 How many sessions of chemo before hair starts to fall?
-Well, the hair loss can occur either after your first treatment or within two weeks.
+Well, hair loss can occur either after your first treatment or within two weeks.
 The hair will fall gradually rather than it being sudden.
 After your third day, the hair loss will accumulate to the point where you’ll have to comb out the fallen hair in order to wear hats/wigs comfortably.

 How to comb fallen hair after chemo without hurting the scalp?